Rhumbline Advisers Sells 5,605 Shares of German American Bancorp, Inc. (NASDAQ:GABC)

 Shares of German American Bancorp stock opened at $39.52 on Friday.
 German American Bancorp, Inc. has a 12-month low of $26.02 and a 12-month high of $51.11.
 The stock has a market capitalization of $1.05 billion, a P/E ratio of 15.08 and a beta of 0.80.
 The company has a debt-to-equity ratio of 0.28, a quick ratio of 0.79 and a current ratio of 0.80.
 The stock has a 50-day moving average price of $42.69.

-German American Bancorp (NASDAQ:GABC) last announced its earnings results on Sunday, April 25th.
-The bank reported $0.74 earnings per share for the quarter, beating analysts’ consensus estimates of $0.66 by $0.08.
-The business had revenue of $53.97 million for the quarter, compared to the consensus estimate of $51.90 million.
+German American Bancorp (NASDAQ:GABC) last announced its quarterly earnings results on Sunday, April 25th.
+The bank reported $0.74 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.66 by $0.08.
+The firm had revenue of $53.97 million for the quarter, compared to the consensus estimate of $51.90 million.
 German American Bancorp had a net margin of 30.43% and a return on equity of 11.36%.
 As a group, equities research analysts expect that German American Bancorp, Inc. will post 2.75 EPS for the current year.

 The business also recently announced a quarterly dividend, which was paid on Thursday, May 20th.
 Investors of record on Monday, May 10th were paid a $0.21 dividend.
 This represents a $0.84 dividend on an annualized basis and a yield of 2.13%.
 The ex-dividend date was Friday, May 7th.
 German American Bancorp’s dividend payout ratio is currently 35.90%.